 Sephora

-Sephora, an online make-up store, uses post-purchase email to remind their customer to restock their make-up stash.
+Sephora, an online make-up store, uses post-purchase email to remind customers to restock their make-up stash.
 They send personalized recommendations based on past purchases and other customer favorites.
+Personalization pattern: replenishment and recommendation emails based on purchase history.

 This specific campaign can be successful in driving repeat purchases and increasing brand loyalty among Sephora’s customers.